interactivereport/CellMap/README.md

   - cellmapTraining: Obtain the cell type profiles of your interests from multiple sc/sn RNAseq datasets by a training process;
   - cellmapOne: Estimate the cell type proportions of mixture bulk based on one reference sc/sn RNAseq dataset.

+**CellMap is intended to be used for research only and Biogen makes no representation or warranty as to the use or outcome of CellMap**

 # Installation
 ```